thisdwhitley/ansible-role-linphone/README.md

       user!**
   * `number`
-    * obviously a phone needs a number; if none is passed, **1111111111** is inserted in the hopes to catch your eye the first time you use `linphone`
+    * obviously a phone needs a number; if none is passed, **1111111111** is inserted in the hopes to catch your eye the first time you use `linphone`;
+      just use 10 digits
   * `password`
     * this is in plain text so adhere to all general guidelines and cautions; if none is passed, the default will be an empty string